unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 ### Use the APIs, to consume network services

 All network services can be used via the <uns/> APIs.
-This is the best way for developers to integrate <uns/> services into their own developpements and APPs.
+This is the best way for developers to integrate <uns/> services into their own developments and APPs.

 [Read more &rightarrow;](api)